kwebio/kweb-core/docs/index.md

 #### What is Kweb?

-Kweb is a library for building rich web applications in the [Kotlin](http://kotlinlang.org/) programming language.
+Kweb is a library for building single-page web applications in the [Kotlin](http://kotlinlang.org/) programming language.
 You can think of it as a powerful Kotlin DSL that allows you to remote-control web browsers from a web server.